 The integral measure is $d{\overline {\bm c}}d{\bm c} = \prod_{\bm k}d{\overline c}_{\bm k}dc_{\bm k}$.
 This completeness relation is used to derive a classical action of the Grassmann fields for the quantum-mechanical Hamiltonian (\ref{eq: bcs_hamiltonian}).
 The Grassmann-field representation has been widely utilized to formulate perturbative and non-perturbative frameworks for many-body problems of interacting fermions~\cite{altland2010condensed,auerbach2012interacting,fradkin2013field,shankar1994renormalization}.
 For example, applications of the Grassmann path integrals to renormalization group analyses of interacting fermions have been comprehensively reviewed in~\cite{shankar1994renormalization}.

-To obtain a squeezed-field path integral for ${\hat {\cal H}}$, we first squeeze the completeness relation (\ref{eq: complete_fermi}) with ${\hat S}({\bm \eta})$, and then integrate over it with respect to the variational parameters $\eta_{\bm k}$.
-The ${\bm \eta}$-integration is normalized by using the Haar invariant measure of the SU(2) group, i.e. $d{\bm \Omega} = \prod_{\bm k}\frac{d\theta_{\bm k} d\varphi_{\bm k}}{4\pi} \sin \theta_{\bm k}$~\cite{auerbach2012interacting,fradkin2013field,note1}.
+To obtain a squeezed-field path integral for ${\hat {\cal H}}$, we first squeeze the completeness relation (\ref{eq: complete_fermi}) with ${\hat S}({\bm \Omega})$, and then integrate over it with respect to the variational parameters $\eta_{\bm k}$.
+The ${\bm \Omega}$-integration is normalized by using the Haar invariant measure of the SU(2) group, i.e. $d{\bm \Omega} = \prod_{\bm k}\frac{d\theta_{\bm k} d\varphi_{\bm k}}{4\pi} \sin \theta_{\bm k}$~\cite{auerbach2012interacting,fradkin2013field,note1}.
 As a result, we arrive at the relation

-This equation (\ref{eq: general_completeness}) provides an extended completeness relation for the squeezed-fermionic coherent state $|{\bm \eta},{\bm c}\rangle \equiv {\hat S}({\bm \eta})|{\bm c}\rangle$.
-In the path integrals built with the squeezed-fermionic coherent states, the classical trajectories move through the extended phase space $({\bm c},{\overline {\bm c}},{\bm \Omega})$, which includes the phase space $({\bm c},{\overline {\bm c}})$ of Eq.~(\ref{eq: complete_fermi}) as its subspace.
+Here we use ${\bm \psi}=(\cdots,\psi_{{\bm k},\sigma},\cdots)$ in order to emphasize that the Grassmann fields in Eq.~(\ref{eq: general_completeness}) represent the Bogoliubov quasiparticle fields.
+This equation (\ref{eq: general_completeness}) provides an extended completeness relation for the squeezed-fermionic coherent state $|{\bm \Omega},{\bm \psi}\rangle \equiv {\hat S}({\bm \Omega})|{\bm \psi}\rangle$.
+In the path integrals built with the squeezed-fermionic coherent states, the classical trajectories move through the extended phase space $({\bm \psi},{\overline {\bm \psi}},{\bm \Omega})$, which includes the phase space $({\bm \psi},{\overline {\bm \psi}})$ of Eq.~(\ref{eq: complete_fermi}) as its subspace.
 The additional motion along the direction of ${\bm \Omega}$ includes additional fluctuations around the BCS state, which are not easily accessible in the standard phase-space choice of the Grassmann path integrals, i.e., Eq.~(\ref{eq: complete_fermi}).

 Consider the thermodynamic partition function for the BCS Hamiltonian $Z(\beta,\mu)={\rm Tr} e^{-\beta{\hat {\cal H}}}$, where $\beta = (k_{\rm B}T)^{-1}$ is the inverse temperature.
 We insert the extended completeness relation of the squeezed-fermionic coherent state and take the continuum limit to obtain